slightlyskepticalpotat/slightlyskepticalpotat/README.md

 <h1 align="center">Hi there!
-I'm <a href="https://chenanthony.com/">Anthony Chen</a>.</h1>
+I'm <a href="https://chenanthony.com/">Anthony</a>.</h1>

 ---

 <div align="justify">

-I'm a second-year Software Engineering student at the University of Waterloo.
+I'm a Software Engineering student at the University of Waterloo.
 I love coding, math, and everything in between!
-That includes cryptography, cybersecurity, and quantum information among other areas.
+That includes cryptography and cybersecurity, among other areas.
 I'll never know all there is to know, but I'm always trying to learn a little more.
 When I'm not exploring the untamed wilds of the internet, I'm probably reading science fiction or fixing my computer after somehow breaking it again...

 </div>